 Here are some tips you should always apply while shopping online:

-• Never give away personal/payment information: Once you’ve signed up with a marketplace like AliExpress, it has your payment and shipping information in its system so there’s virtually never any reason to hand this information out again.
+- Never give away personal/payment information: Once you’ve signed up with a marketplace like AliExpress, your payment method and shipping information is in its system, so there’s virtually never any reason to hand this information out again.
 This includes your email and phone number, which are commonly used for phishing.

 Best password managers to keep your data safe

 For an easy way to create and store secure passwords, you can invest in a password manager.
-Many of the best password managers provide password generators and use military-grade encryption, along with many other useful features.
+Many of the best password managers provide password generators, use military-grade encryption, and can store sensitive information like a payment method or identifying documents.
+A password manager helps keep you shopping safely at an online marketplace like AliExpress.

 Here are some recommendations for password managers: